Editor's note: This article has been updated for accuracy regarding platform support and pricing.

 The range of supported site-to-site VPN tunnels varies from 25 on the smallest unit to 6,000 on the largest box.
 While some models are relatively new, know that SonicWall has been in the UTM business from the earliest days, practically creating the category before it was acquired by Dell.

-Dell was a UTM market leader in the early days, when it only sold small and midsized business units.
+Dell was a UTM market leader in the early days, when it only sold small and midsize business units.
 However, as it grew to offer larger and more capable boxes, Dell has had a harder time adjusting its features and functions to the enterprise market.
 For example, it offers a confusing series of menu choices on enterprise-class devices that will take some work to sort out.
 There are also separate menus for protecting against SYN floods and distributed denial-of-service attacks that require adjusting a series of timeout and threshold parameters.

-The SonicWall products come with each port set up independently, but enterprises can add what are called "PortShield groups" to turn a box into a single network switch.
+The Dell SonicWall NSA products come with each port set up independently, but enterprises can add what are called "PortShield groups" to turn a box into a single network switch.
 Organizations can also set up the box to automatically forward NetBIOS protocols across subnets (to make it easier to build a flat network to handle Windows file and printer sharing, for example).

 Another great feature Dell offers is online demos of all of its products, so you can experience the product's user interface first-hand without going to the trouble of putting a test box in your environment.
 Additionally, setting up its high-availability feature is simple, with just a few checkboxes to select.
 Finally, SonicWall supports deep packet inspection over SSL connections, something not every UTM offers.

-The two smallest SonicWall NSA units come with integrated wireless controllers; the larger units do not.
+The two smallest Dell SonicWall NSA units come with integrated wireless controllers; the larger units do not.
 Until recently, Dell supported only Windows SSL VPN connections, but has added Mac, IOS and Android clients, making it more in line with what competitors offer.
-Another potential issue is that unlike several of its competitors, some SonicWall ports are tied to particular network zones and can't be changed via its software configuration.
+Another potential issue is that unlike several of its competitors, some SonicWall ports are tied to particular network zones and can't be changed via software configurations.
 This limits the cabling flexibility if you don’t have a switch in front of the UTM box.

 Dell also offers two categories of support available for an annual subscriptions: The Gold-level support is available on the larger units that provides 24x7 telephone access, and Silver-level support for the smaller units provides only daytime access.
 Both add about a third of the initial purchase price without any other options.